Indication and

 • Mean baseline iPTH in the Parsabiv® group and placebo group were 847 pg/mL and 836 pg/mL, respectively

-• During the EAP, the average weekly dose of active vitamin D (IV paricalcitol equivalent) was 16.7 µg in the Parsabiv® group and 14.5 µg in the placebo group
+• During the EAP, the average weekly dose of active vitamin D (IV paricalcitol equivalent) was 16.7 µg in the Parsabiv® group and

 • The average dose of Parsabiv® at the time of the EAP (defined as weeks 20 through 27, inclusive) was 7.2 mg TIW